montaque22/node-red-contrib-ai-intent/README.md

 ## OpenAI User

-Provides the message with role = user to use in OpenAI's chat completition Payload
+Provides the message with role = user to use in OpenAI's chat completition Payload.
+This node is also capable of utilizing string substitution and can replace tokenized content in the string payload with data from the msg object.
+Any text wrapped in single curly brace `{}` will be treated as a key in the msg object.

 ## OpenAI System